neurobagel/documentation/docs/infrastructure.md

     !!!
 Note

-        make sure you replace `my_db` with the name of the graph db you have just created.
+        Make sure you replace `my_db` with the name of the graph db you have just created.

     !!! warning "Be careful when adding more user permissions"